Litigants in Person

 Information regarding starting proceedings in the Chancery Division can be found in our “Bringing a case in the Chancery Division” page.
 For information regarding the certain forms that are required:

 - The Chancery Guide contains important practical information about the conduct of litigation in the Chancery Division of the High Court.
-It can be viewed and downloaded here.
+The PDF of it can be viewed and downloaded.

 - The Chancery Guide should be read in conjunction with the CPR.
 The Guide is not a substitute for the CPR and does not have the force of law.
 However, failure to comply with the Guide may influence the way in which the court exercises its powers under the CPR, including the making of adverse costs orders